Sheesham Wood: All You Need to Know About Indian Rosewood

 A common question is: How expensive is Sheesham ?

-Is Sheesham Wood Good for Cutting Board ?
+Is Sheesham Wood Good for Cutting Board Everything You Need to Know!

-Some also wonder, is Sheesham good for cutting board use?
-While it is a hard and durable wood, it is generally not recommended for food preparation surfaces.
-The natural oils and open grains can absorb moisture and bacteria, which may not make it as food-safe as other woods like maple or beech.
-It is best used for furniture rather than kitchen tools.
+Some also question, is Sheesham good for cutting board?
+It is tough and strong, but not commonly recommended for use as a food surface.
+And because this wood isn’t treated, its natural oils and open grains can pick up moisture and attract bacteria, so it may not be as food-safe as certain other woods like maple or beech.
+It’s not recommended for kitchen gadgets so much as furniture.

 How to Clean Sheesham Wood